dsrhaslab/lazyfs/README.md

 Other available parameters:

 - faults.**fifo_path**: The absolute path where the faults pipe should be created;
-- filesystem.**sync_after_rename**: Whether to implicitly perform a sync after a rename operation;
+- filesystem.**log_all_operations**: Whether to log all filesystem operations that LazyFS receives.
-- filesystem.**log_all_operations**: Just experimental for quick debugging in stdout.
-The LazyFS roadmap will include better logging in the future.
+- filesystem.**logfile**: The output logfile for LazyFS's logs.
+Leave an empty string or remove this key to disable the logfile.

 To **run the filesystem**, one could use the **mount-lazyfs.sh** script, which calls FUSE with the correct parameters: